after the client discusses her relationship with her father the nurse says tell me whether i am understanding your relationship with your father you f

 Nursing Elites

-NCLEX NCLEX-PN
+NCLEX-PN

 Nclex Practice Questions 2024

-1. After the client discusses her relationship with her father, the nurse says, “Tell me whether I am understanding your relationship with your father.
-You feel dominated and controlled by him?”
+1. After the client discusses her relationship with her father, the nurse says, "Tell me whether I am understanding your relationship with your father.
+You feel dominated and controlled by him?"?
 This is an example of:

-Correct answer: seeking consensual validation.
+Correct answer: B

 Rationale: Seeking consensual validation is the correct answer.
 Consensual validation is a technique used to check one's understanding of what the client has said.
 It involves confirming with the client whether the nurse's interpretation aligns with the client's feelings or thoughts.
 This process helps build rapport, trust, and a shared understanding between the nurse and the client.
 Verbalizing the implied (choice A) refers to expressing the underlying or implicit meaning of a client's statement.
 Encouraging evaluation (choice C) involves prompting the client to assess or judge a situation.
 Suggesting collaboration (choice D) entails proposing working together with the client on a shared goal, which is not the primary focus in the scenario provided.

-3. A nurse is planning task assignments for the day.
-Which assignment is the least appropriate for the nursing assistant?
+5. The nurse is making assignments for the day.
+Which client should be assigned to the nursing assistant?

-Correct answer: Ventricular tachycardia
+Correct answer: A

 Similar Questions